Ati-netauto/helloworld/README.md

 ### variables.tf

-Update this file as per desired configuration or keep the defautl values
+Update this file as per desired configuration or keep the default values

 ### Run Terraform commands